Glenn-webdev/ADR/docs/decisions/0001-database-selection-for-the-proposed-mobile-app.md

 the proposed app will handle data for the client, services staff informaiton, scheduling, booking, payment history and other data needed for the app.

+## Decision Drivers

+* an open source that can hold large amount of data
+* can run pocedural SQL and triggers
+* free to use and with online support

 ## Considered Options

 * Mysql